ParsifalRU/AndroidOlympiadSemifinal/README.md

 What can you do:
 - View the list of projects
-- get information on each project separately
+- Get information on each project separately
-- go when clicking on the link to the service's website
+- Go when clicking on the link to the service's website

 Using API:  https://mobile-olympiad-trajectory.hb.bizmrg.com/semi-final-data.json